hack-r/autoLinkedIn/README.md

   - Ubiqitous use of "zombie" job listings.

 So, this is a little tool to help reduce the applicants burden.

+## Status

+Under construction.
+My first iteration worked, but only during that session.
+As of now, I've got a more generalized version working with about 80% reliability.
+If you're looking for a quick solution it's probably not there at this moment, but it would be a great jumpstart and if you use the individual steps, particularlly Step 2, it can still save you time as-is.

+LinkedIn is tricky.
+They use a modal window for the search result's detail view, which is the bane of web scraping and browser automation.
+XPath would work but they're using embers which makes it more difficult.
+CSS seems to mostly work for me, thankfully.

 ## Usage